 The eastern loop highlights include the vistas along the edge of the Allegheny Front and hiking through thickets of rhododendrons.

-Through the western loop section, you’ll be treated to views of the “red” Moshannon Creek and along Six Mile Run, as well as a few rock formations at Wolf Rocks.
+Through the western loop section, you’ll be treated to views of the “red” Moshannon Creek, Six Mile Run, and Wolf Rocks rock formations.

-To make these loops possible, you’ll need to take the Moss Hanne Trail on the southern side, blazed in orange, and Shingle Mill Trail on the northern side, blazed in blue.
-These trails cut through Black Moshannon State Park, an easy spot to begin and end each of these loops.
+To make these loops possible, you’ll need to take the Moss Hanne Trail on the southern side, blazed in orange, and the Shingle Mill Trail on the northern side, blazed in blue.
+These trails cut through Black Moshannon State Park, an easy spot to begin and end each loop.

 Beware, no camping is permitted along these connector trails in the state park.
-The only camping permitted on Black Moshannon State Park grounds must be done in the designated campground.
+The only camping allowed on Black Moshannon State Park grounds must be in the designated campground.

 Where else can you backpack in Pennsylvania?